 Thank you, comrades, thank you so much for all you have done for me.
 Thank you very much, my friends!"

-Edition: Pedro Ribeiro Nogueira and Diego Sartorato l Translated by Aline Scátola and Pedro Ribeiro Nogueira
+Edited by: Pedro Ribeiro Nogueira and Diego Sartorato l Translated by Aline Scátola and Pedro Ribeiro Nogueira